KhoiPhan2/UartReader/README.md

 UART reader
 =========

-Rust project for the _Arduino Mega 2560_.
+Rust project for the _Arduino Mega 2560_. reads messages from the serial console using a circular buffer

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).